benblazak/ergodox-firmware/readme.md

 though.

 Source level documentation is being written with the code.
-Other documentation (including a better readme), even though it's just as necessary, will be written afterwards.
+Other documentation (including a better readme) will be written afterwards.

 **Pull requests for this branch will almost certainly not be accepted at this time.**